tencentyun/intlcloud-documents/API/API 3.0/计算/无服务器云函数/触发器相关接口/设置函数触发方式_intl.md

 ### SDK

-Cloud API 3.0 comes with a set of complementary development toolkits (SDKs) that support multiple programming languages and make it easier to call the API.
+TencentCloud API 3.0 integrates software development toolkits (SDKs) that support various programming languages to make it easier for you to call the APIs.

 * [Tencent Cloud SDK 3.0 for Python](https://github.com/TencentCloud/tencentcloud-sdk-python)
 * [Tencent Cloud SDK 3.0 for Java](https://github.com/TencentCloud/tencentcloud-sdk-java)